Frankie Starlight: Principal cast

+Filming

+The "expansive" driveway which leads up to Harristown House in County Kildare, Ireland, as well as the private estate bridge, appeared in the film.

 Critical reception

 Janet Maslin of The New York Times thought the film was flawed but decent and did not think highly of Parillaud's acting:

 Sincere, serious and more than a little strange...
 Quirky as it is, this earnest film offers few real surprises and only fleeting charms.
 One of its disappointments is the listless performance by Anne Parillaud, the fiery star of La Femme Nikita, who moves distractedly through her role.
 The movie, based on Chet Raymo's novel The Dork of Cork, tries hard but hasn't much glimmer of its own.